home > Industry & Employers > Sponsor Employees, Research & Projects > SDM Core Integrated Team Projects

 Projects should be non-trivial and involve a complex technical system with significant societal, technological or programmatic challenge.
 Projects should have a non-obvious answer: projects supporting existing designs with no decision at stake will be less likely to be adopted.
 Consulting projects, business models, organizational design, process improvement, and portfolio pruning projects are not acceptable proposals at this time.

-Each team will coordinate with MIT and sponsor mentors for regular dialogue and guidance.
+Each team will coordinate with MIT and SDM’s Partner mentors for regular dialogue and guidance.

-Sponsors are expected to spend a minimum of 24 hours supporting the project:
+Partners are expected to spend a minimum of 28 hours supporting the project:

 • 1 hour per week supporting students during the term (16 hours total)

-At the final presentations, each team will deliver a presentation and executive memo that summarize their results and recommendations.
-The presentation from each team must exhibit the framing, design, analysis, and future recommendations for their system including architecture, systems engineering, and project management.
-A schedule and evaluation criteria for the projects are available in the project proposal guide, linked below.
-Sponsors are encouraged to set up a briefing by the students at the conclusion of the project in May or June of 2023.
+By the end of the semester, each team will deliver (1) a presentation and (2) executive memo that summarize their results and recommendations.
+The presentation from each team will exhibit the framing, design, analysis, and future recommendations for their system including architecture, systems engineering, and project management.
+A schedule and evaluation criteria for the projects are shown below.

-The primary role of the sponsor is to provide real-world context, review progress as requested by students, and advise on the relevance of the team’s focus – the “voice of the challenge.”
+The primary role of the Partner is to provide real-world context, review progress as requested by students, and advise on the relevance of the team’s focus–the “voice of the challenge.”

-• Team projects are selected, managed, and ultimately delivered by the students themselves.
-The students have the prerogative to choose where to focus, how to evolve, and what to deliver.
-We ask that sponsors remain flexible as students explore, even if their efforts diverge from the expectations of the sponsor.
+• Projects are selected, managed, and ultimately delivered by the students; thus, the students have the prerogative to choose where to focus, how to evolve, and what to deliver.
+We ask that Partners remain flexible as students explore, even if their efforts diverge from the expectations of the Partner.

 • In a university, students may choose an unexpected path, make errors, or simply do a mediocre job earning a lower grade.
 This academic liberty is important to promote ownership and motivated learning.

-• Overall, the experience for past sponsors has been very positive, including regular interaction with MIT students, insights from different ways of framing the challenge, and access to the latest techniques in SA, SE, and PM.
-The team project can stimulate follow-on internships, thesis work, and sponsored research with a deeper dive and research deliverables.
+• Overall, the experience of past Partners has been very positive, including regular interaction with MIT students, insights from different ways of framing the challenge, and access to the latest techniques in SA, SE, and PM.
+The team project can stimulate follow-on internships and Partnered research with a deeper dive and research deliverables.

 Key Dates